 Pursuant to A.C.A. § 6-17-2802 , the Teacher Excellence and Support System (TESS) provides direction for evaluation at all levels of instructional leadership.
-As per law, the Arkansas Department of Education (ADE) will provide technical assistance to school districts for developing and implementing evaluation frameworks for administrators.
-Administrator evaluation will parallel teacher evaluation in regards to ensuring valid and reliable measures for performance ratings and the weight of student performance and growth in these determinations.
+As per law, the Arkansas Department of Education (ADE) provides technical assistance to school districts for developing and implementing evaluation frameworks for administrators.
+Administrator evaluation parallels teacher evaluation in regards to ensuring valid and reliable measures for performance ratings and the weight of student performance and growth in these determinations.

 In the 2013-2014 school year, all districts were required to pilot LEADS with principals and assistant principals.
 All superintendents, assistant superintendents, and principals participated in a two-day training for the principal evaluation system during the summer of 2013.
 Assistant principals received training during the fall of 2013.

 Additional work by administrators in other school and district positions served to create an evaluation system appropriate for positions other than principal and assistant principal.
-In addition to the LEADS principal rubric (Form A) and the assistant principal rubric (Form A1) a LEADS rubric for building/district leaders (Form A2) outlines the leadership expectations for administrators serving a school or district in additional leadership capacities.
+In addition to the LEADS principal rubric and the assistant principal rubric, a LEADS rubric for building/district leaders outlines the leadership expectations for administrators serving a school or district in additional leadership capacities.
 The State Board of Education approved Rules and Regulations for LEADS that expanded the work of LEADS to evaluate Building-level and District-level leaders.
 Administrators in specialty areas, as well as, positions of Assistant, Deputy, or Associate Superintendents may be evaluated using the school/district leader evaluation rubric.
 The LEADS rubric for building/district leaders is also based on the ISLLC standards and functions.

 During the 2013-2014 school year, a LEADS advisory committee was convened and met throughout the year to examine appropriate growth measures for the LEADS evaluation system.
-The advisory committee recommended growth measures for building-level administrators that align with the requirements for teachers.
+The advisory committee continues work on the incorporation of student growth measures for building-level administrators that align with the requirements for teachers.
 Growth for administrators will be applied to overall yearly ratings according to the same timeline as growth is applied to teacher ratings.
 Additional research will be done to determine appropriate growth for district administrators.
-Districts must fully implement the new system in the 2014-2015 school year.